nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Description:**

-1. The accountant selects the option to delete all address book contacts.
+1. The accountant selects the option in the menu bar to delete all address book contacts.
 2. The system permanently deletes all contacts from the address book.

 ## Non-functional Requirements (NFR)